MiZhenxing/One4D/README.md

 ## 📝 Abstract

-**One4D** is a unified framework for **4D generation and reconstruction** that can seamlessly transition between 4D generation from a **single image**, 4D reconstruction from a **full video**, and mixed generation and reconstruction from **sparse frames** via **Unified Masked Conditioning (UMC)**.
+**One4D** is a unified framework for **4D generation and reconstruction** that can seamlessly transition between 4D generation from a **single image**, 4D reconstruction from a **full video**, mixed generation and reconstruction from **sparse frames**, and 4D generation from a **text prompt** via **Unified Masked Conditioning (UMC)**.
 With **Decoupled LoRA Control (DLC)**, which employs two modality-specific LoRA adapters to form decoupled computation branches for RGB frames and pointmaps, connected by lightweight, zero-initialized control links that gradually learn mutual pixel-level consistency, One4D produces high-quality RGB frames and accurate pointmaps across both generation and reconstruction tasks.

 ## 🧠 Methodology